plone/guillotina/docs/source/developer/services.md

 As long as your application imports the module where your service is defined, your service will be loaded for you.

-In this example, the service will apply to a GET request against a site, `/zodb/guillotina/@myservice`.
+In this example, the service will apply to a GET request against a container, `/zodb/guillotina/@myservice`.